 Lots of Christmas markets, festive fairs and yuletide festivals proliferate throughout the capital in December to help make Christmas shopping jolly.
 Here’s the huge list of last year’s events.
 Watch this space for updates later in the year.

 Winter ice skating is always hugely popular in London.
-Pretty ice rinks pop up at places like the Tower of London, Natural History Museum, Canary Wharf, Somerset House and Hampton Court Palace.
-Have a look at our guide to last year’s seasonal skating for an indication of what to expect this year.
+Pretty ice rinks pop up at places like the Natural History Museum, Canary Wharf, Somerset House and Hampton Court Palace.
+Our 2014 Guide To Seasonal Skating In London is now ready for your perusal.